wp-plugins/treato/README.txt

 Tested up to: 3.3.2
 Stable tag: 1.0.3

-Treato provides usable healthcare insights by collecting and analyzing patient experiences written in forums and blog posts.
-This plugin provides a snapshot of Treato search results, with links to full posts.
+A snapshot of the Treato healthcare search engine: usable insights from aggregated patient experiences written in forums and blog posts.

 == Description ==